DooMachine/okan-dev/content/readme.md

 <p>
-A neural link controlled, biological thing named "Okan" by his previous versions, can drive  🏎️ fast cars, knows about ⚛️ physics, 💻 computers and gains reward points when it is ⛈️ thunderstorms outside for no reason.
+A neural network controlled, biological thing named "Okan" by his previous generations.
+Interested in ⚛️ physics, 💻 computers, can drive  🏎️ fast cars and gains reward points when it is ⛈️ thunderstorms outside for no reason.
 </p>
 <p>
 After years of freelancer development adventure, seems like he decided to share the experience and knowledge that he gathered along the road with programming community.
 </p>

-## Why

-- You need a:
-    - Web/Mobile application 💡
-    - Custom bussiness, automation software 🤖
--  You hire a:
-    - Senior Fullstack developer 🧑‍💻

 ## Getting Started